granthale/wip-book/content/Notes/Defining Modernity.md

   - seed
 author: Sam
 ---
-Having provided some [[Food for thought about Papua New Guinea]] we have meandered our way to thinking about modernity and development.
+After having provided some [[Food for thought about Papua New Guinea]] we have meandered our way to thinking about modernity and development.

 Some meta-questions we could keep at the back of our minds when thinking about this topic could include:
 1) What actually is *development* and how can definitions and perceptions differ?